kpreid/e-on-javascript/README.txt

 It is rather sketchy: various parts are sufficient only to run the test cases I've tried so far, and there are various places where escaping or quoting or guarding is not quite right -- that is, don't try to run untrusted code in it yet!

+--- Catalog of known security-relevant incompleteness/bugs

+* TextWriter guard doesn't.
+* E objects are not Cajita-frozen; Cajita code can change them.
+* Cajita code can create misbehaving refs.
+* Compiler and runtime have not been reviewed for being proof against
+  * names with arbitrary characters.
+  * names used in objects which are significant to JavaScript (e.g. "toString").

 --- Caution about E semantics

 When in Caja-interop mode, several guarantees made by E semantics fail.
 In particular, unprivileged Cajita code and any other JavaScript code may: